Our Vision & Values:

 We're donating a portion of proceeds from the product line to non-profit organizations that advance diversity, inclusion, equity, and justice.

-We're putting together an art show on race + color by Black women artists.
+We're putting together an art show on color + the black experience by Black women artists.

 We're ensuring our website is ADA compliant.